Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/audience-manager-api-reference.md

 {% tab title="iOS" %}
 ### getVisitorProfile

 This API returns the visitor profile that was most recently obtained.
-Visitor profile is saved in `NSUserDefaults` for easy access across multiple launches of your app.
+For easy access across multiple launches of your app, the visitor profile is saved in `NSUserDefaults`.
 If no signal has been submitted, nil is returned.

 #### **Syntax**